hussainronaque/cfs-xv6/SETUP.md

 qemu-system-x86_64 -nographic
 ```

-Press `C-a x` to quit the emulator.
+Press `Ctrl-a x` to quit the emulator.

 ### 2. Installing the `gcc` Toolchain